USS Ranger (1777): Continental Navy

-The sloop departed Portsmouth on 24 February 1779 joining with the Continental Navy ships and in preying on British shipping in the North Atlantic.
-Seven prizes were captured early in April, and brought safely into port for sale.
+Ranger departed Portsmouth on 24 February 1779 joining with the Continental Navy ships and in preying on British shipping in the North Atlantic.
+Seven prizes were captured early in April and brought safely into port for sale.
 On 18 June, Ranger was underway again with Providence and Queen of France, capturing two West Indiamen in July and nine more vessels off the Grand Banks of Newfoundland.
-Of the 11 prizes, three were recaptured, but the remaining eight, with their cargoes, were worth over a million dollars when sold in Boston.
+Of the 11 prizes, three were recaptured, but the remaining eight were sold with their cargoes for over a million dollars.

-Underway on 23 November, Ranger was ordered to Commodore Whipple's squadron, arriving at Charleston on 23 December, to support the garrison there under siege by the British.
+Ranger was ordered to Commodore Abraham Whipple's squadron, arriving at Charleston, South Carolina, on 23 December to support the garrison there under siege by the British.
 On 24 January 1780, Ranger and Providence, in a short cruise down the coast, captured three transports, loaded with supplies, near Tybee, Georgia.
 The British army tasked with capturing Charleston was also discovered in the area.
 Ranger and Providence sailed back to Charleston with the news.
 Shortly afterwards the British commenced the final push.
-Although the channel and harbor configuration made naval operations and support difficult, Ranger took a station in the Cooper River, and was captured when Charleston fell on 11 May 1780.
+Although the channel and harbor configuration made naval operations and support difficult, Ranger took a station in the Cooper River and was captured when Charleston fell on 11 May 1780.